Frances Lincoln: Career

 In 1970, Lincoln started work as an Assistant Editor at the London-based publishing firm of Studio Vista.
 She went on to become its managing director.
 From Studio Vista, she moved to a job with the publisher Marshall Cavendish, and from there to Weidenfeld and Nicolson, where she was given her own imprint.

 A story that followed her throughout her career, often passed on from employees to new recruits, was of the staff-walkout and demonstration she headed while at Studio Vista in 1975.
 This was a protest against redundancies proposed by Collier Macmillan, the firm that had come to own Studio Vista.
 The protest went on for some days, and was described as a strike; it achieved concessions from Collier Macmillan.

 Frances Lincoln Publishers

 In 1977, Frances went out on her own as an independent publisher/packager, publishing both under her own name and in co-editions.
 The firm she founded continued as Frances Lincoln Publishers, based in London, until 2018.

 In August 2011, The Quarto Group acquired Frances Lincoln Publishers for £4.5 million, making it the Frances Lincoln Children's Book imprint.
 The firm was known for the list of illustrated gardening books it published, and for its illustrated children's books.
-Among these were David Litchfield's The Bear and the Piano, which won the 2016 Waterstones Children's Book Prize for Illustrated Books, and Lizzy Stewart's There's a Tiger in the Garden, which won the same prize in 2017.
+Among these were David Litchfield's The Bear and the Piano, which won the 2016 Waterstones Children's Book Prize for Illustrated Books, Sarah Garland's Azzi In Between, which won Little Rebels Book Award in 2013, and Lizzy Stewart's There's a Tiger in the Garden, which won the same prize in 2017.